wenosaurus/google-shopping-jsonfile/readme.md

 We'll be using a file represented as **JSON** for this assignment.
 JSON is a standard for formatting data, and it's a common format you'll see throughout your web development career.
 Even more important will be parsing JSON.

+We'll be writing the results of our work out to another JSON file, `results.json`

 ## Getting Started
 * Fork and clone this repository to your computer
 * Run `npm install` to install dependencies
-* Look in the starter file in `js`, called `google-shopping.js`.
+* Look in the starter file called `google-shopping.js`.
 We'll be using Node to read the JSON file and access it as a JavaScript object
-* Run the file by typing `node js/google-shopping.js` into the console.
+* Run the file by typing `node google-shopping.js` into the console.
 If you get items printing out, you're ready to start on the assignment.
-  * Alternatively, `npm start` can also be used
-  * Alternatively, you can also create a separate file for each problem.
-Keep in mind you'll want to use the `node` command instead of `npm start` when dealing with multiple files.

 ## Deliverables

 Use the product search result in your file to find the following results.
 Note that you may want to comment out your solutions as you solve them, to avoid a mess of output in the terminal.

-Remember to type `node js/google-shopping.js` to run the file (or `npm start`).
+Remember to type `node google-shopping.js` to run the file.

 1.)
 Go through the `items` and find all results that have `kind` of `shopping#product`.
 Print the count of these results.
 Where else is this count information stored in the search results?

 2.)
-Print the `title` of all items with a `backorder` availability in `inventories`.
+Save the `title` of all items with a `backorder` availability in `inventories`.

 3.)
-Print the `title` of all items with more than one image link.
+Save the `title` of all items with more than one image link.

 4.)
-Print all "Canon" products in the items (careful with case sensitivity).
+Save all "Canon" products in the items (careful with case sensitivity).

 5.)
-Print all `items` that have an author name of "eBay" and are brand "Canon".
+Save all `items` that have an author name of "eBay" and are brand "Canon".

 6.)
-Print all the products with their **brand**, **price**, and an **image link**
+Save all the products with their **brand**, **price**, and an **image link**

 ## Hints